TimurGumarov/haut-test-meter/README.md

 ## Setup

 1. Clone the project
-2. Make sure to install the dependencies:
+2. Make sure to install the dependencies

+> The project currently has some dependency issues.
+> Historie needs the oldest version of some libraries, but it works well
+> with the new ones.
+Therefore, you will need to install dependencies with
+> the flag `npm install --force` to ignore these errors.
+> This will need to be fixed in the future.

 ```bash
 # setup project